 This plan is for students looking for leadership preparation for careers in public service.
-Public service leaders can be administrators, teachers, and trainers; they may also serve as public officials or leaders in municipal, fire, and police departments.
-This plan seeks to provide students with knowledge and skills pertaining to managerial principles, leadership, conflict resolution, and organizational communication.
+Public service leaders can be administrators, trainers, public officials, or leaders in municipal fire, emergency management, and police departments.
+This plan seeks to provide students with knowledge and skills pertaining to leadership, managerial principles, conflict resolution, strategic planning, and organizational communication.